Jeremiah White: Ettifaq FC

 In January 2010, White signed with Saudi Arabian club Ettifaq FC, becoming the second American to play in a Middle Eastern country.

 GKS Bełchatów

 In the summer 2010, he moved to Polish club GKS Bełchatów on a one-year contract.

 MLS

-White was signed by the New England Revolution in March 2012.
-He was waived on June 27, 2012.
+White was signed by the New England Revolution on March 9, 2012.
+He made his Revolution debut as a 61st minute substitute for Benny Feilhaber on March 17, 2012 in a 3-0 loss to Sporting Kansas City.
+He would make only one additional league appearance before being waived on June 27, 2012.

 National team

 White made his international debut for the United States on January 19, 2008, in a friendly match against Sweden.
 The squad was largely composed of MLS players, with a few players from Scandinavian leagues.
 White came on as a substitute in the 2–0 win.